EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 * Progress today - Today I was making notes on the basics of bootstrap from the bootstrap video tutorial.
 * Challenges you faced - None.
 * Tasks for tomorrow - Keep reading.

+## Day 74

+* Project you are working on - Bootstrap
+* Progress today - Today I've started on how to implement bootstrap onto my webpage..
+* Challenges you faced - None.
+* Tasks for tomorrow - Keep reading.